scalz/MySensors-HW/RollerShutterNode_small/README.md

 # RollerShutterNode SMD version

 It is a board for controlling rollershutter (0-100%) and detecting end stops..
 It have two relays (UP and DOWN) and ACS712 for current sense of motor.
-You can connect two push buttons.
+You can connect 3 push buttons.
 This board can be used as dual relay board too, with current sense.
 It can control 12-220V motors.

 Note : it is still in dev.